teostereciu/cliffwalksim/README.md

 ### Agent Creation
 You can add RL agents by inheriting from the `TabularAgent` abstract base class and adjusting the `AgentFactory` class.

-### metrickstracker
+### Metrics Tracking

 `MetricsTracker` is an object that you can use to record metrics of the reinforcement learning agents.
-Currently it provides functionality for keeping track of the sample mean and variance of the rewards over time for each agent.
+Currently, it provides functionality for keeping track of the sample mean and variance of the return over time (per episode) for each agent.
+This can naturally be extended to record the mean and variance of any value over time.
 There is also a `plot` function you can use to plot the saved data.

-You can use `MetricsTracker` as follows: Suppose an agent with name `agent_id` received `return` after the current time step.
-Then you can record the reward as follows:
+`MetricsTracker` can be used as follows: Suppose an agent with name `agent_id` received `return` after an episode has finished, then you can record the reward as follows:
 ```
 tracker = MetricksTracker()
 tracker.record_return(agent_id, return)